ShuangLiangX/Learning-to-Detect/README.md

-# Learning to Detect Unknown Jailbreak Attacks in Large Vision-Language Models: A Unified and Accurate Approach
+# Learning to Detect Unknown Jailbreak Attacks in Large Vision-Language Models

-This repository provides the official implementation of **"Learning to Detect Unknown Jailbreak Attacks in Large Vision-Language Models: A Unified and Accurate Approach"**.
+This repository provides the official implementation of **"Learning to Detect Unknown Jailbreak Attacks in Large Vision-Language Models"**.

 ## Content
 - [Base model](#base-model)